What is a graduated driver license (GDL)?

 Yes, from 5 a.m. until midnight, you can drive alone and go anywhere you want.

 Can I drive alone or go wherever I want between midnight and 5 a.m.?

-During the first nine months you have your probationary license, or until you turn 18, if you are driving between home, school and/or work.
+During the first nine months you have your probationary license, or until you turn 18, you may not drive during the hours between midnight and 5 am unless you are driving between home, school and/or work.
 If you are driving anywhere else, you must have one of the following with you:

 - A parent or legal guardian

 - A person who holds a valid regular license with two years licensed drive experience who is either a qualified instructor, a spouse age 19 or older, or a person age 21 or older.